milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Cloud VPN: Cloud VPN allows you to connect to your Virtual Private Cloud (VPC) network from your existing network, such as your on-premises network, another VPC network, or another cloud provider's network, through an IPsec connection using (i) Classic VPN, which supports dynamic (BGP) routing or static routing (route-based or policy-based), or (ii) HA (high-availability) VPN, which supports dynamic routing with a simplified redundancy setup, separate failure domains for the gateway interfaces, and a higher service level objective.

+*Firebase App Hosting: Firebase App Hosting is a serverless web hosting product for modern, full-stack web apps.
+It integrates with GitHub and manages the entire stack: from the build, to the CDN, to server-side rendering.
+Firebase App Hosting has built-in, no-config-needed adapters for popular web frameworks like Next.js and Angular, with support for static site generation, server-side rendering, and client-side rendering.

 Google Cloud Armor: Google Cloud Armor offers a policy framework and rules language for customizing access to internet-facing applications and deploying defenses against denial of service attacks as well as targeted application attacks.
 Components of Google Cloud Armor include: L3/L4 volumetric DDos Protection, preconfigured web-application firewall (WAF) rules, and custom rules language.

 Google Cloud Armor Enterprise: Google Cloud Armor Enterprise is a managed application protection service that bundles Google Cloud Armor WAF and DDoS Protection with additional services and capabilities including DDoS response support, DDoS bill protection, and Google Cloud Armor Adaptive Protection, which is Google's machine-learning based solution to protect internet-facing endpoints from network and application-based attacks.